jb510/user-links-for-wp-menus/readme.txt

 == Changelog ==

 = 0.1 =
 * Initial release.
 Rough but functional.
-Known issues: Only one user link at a time gets added to the menus even if multiple are selected.git svn clone -r697143:HEAD -s --no-minimize-url http://plugins.svn.wordpress.org/my-cool-plugin
+Known issues: Only one user link at a time gets added to the menus even if multiple are selected.